libp2p/docs/content/concepts/introduction/overview.md

   communication between peers, making it possible to build P2P applications resistant to censorship and more resilient in the face of network disruptions.

-## Related projects
+## Users & related projects

+For a list of libp2p users across the ecosystem, please see [this list]({{< relref "/concepts/introduction/users.md" >}}).

-libp2p remains an integral component in IPFS and can be easily integrated with other projects in the IPFS "family".
+In addition, libp2p remains an integral component in IPFS and can be easily integrated with other projects in the IPFS "family".
 Check their sites for specific information and references:

 - [IPFS](https://ipfs.tech) is the InterPlanetary File System, which uses libp2p as